stevvseah/time-embedded-annealed-flow-transport/README.md

 ---

 **Note**: This repository contains the complete implementation used for the experiments reported in the thesis.
-The full thesis document (`differentiable_samplers.pdf`) is included in the root directory for reference.
+The full thesis document (`time-embedded-annealed-flow-transport.pdf`) is included in the root directory for reference.